HajimeKawahara/exojax/documents/tutorials/MODITrv.rst

-Reverse Modeling of an Emission Spectrum with Many Lines
+Reverse Modeling of an Emission Spectrum with Many Lines (MODIT)
 ======================================================================

 *Septempber 4th (2021) Hajime Kawahara*